aquasecurity/starboard/README.md

 The official documentation, which provides detailed installation, configuration, and quick start guides, is available at https://aquasecurity.github.io/starboard/.

-Try the [getting started guide][cli-getting-started] to install Starboard command and generate your first vulnerability report.
+Try the [getting started guide][cli-getting-started] to install the Starboard command and generate your first vulnerability report.

 # Contributing